cipix2000/svg.draggable.js/README.md

 ## Callbacks
 There are eight different callbacks available, `beforedrag`, `dragstart`, `dragmove`, `dragend`, `dragover`, `dragenter`, `dragleave` and `drop`.

-Four of the callbacks are available on the draggable element.
+Four of the callbacks, `beforedrag`, `dragstart`, `dragmove` and `dragend` are available on the draggable element.
 This is how you assign them:

 ```javascript
 rect.dragstart = function() {